ultraio/docs-blockchain/docs/blockchain/block-producers/launch-procedures/activating-the-chain.md

 # Activating the Chain

-## Difference from EOSIO
+## Difference from Antelope

 Ultra is responsible for activating the chain and the `ultra` account is the only account that can activate the chain.
-It is important to understand that instead of having `eosio` relieve its permissions we opted instead for the `ultra` account to complete this task.
+It is important to understand that instead of having `eosio` account relieve its permissions we opted instead for the `ultra` account to complete this task.

 ## How to Activate